Decatur Arts Alliance

 • Brief statement about the work.
 This may include descriptive material.
 Limit to 75 words.

 • Up to five images of each work submitted for jurying.
+The five images may include one video.
 If the work is in standard book format it must include an image of the book closed and one of the book opened.
 If applicable, it should include an image of how the work is presented.
-Other detailed images are optional, but all submitted images must be formatted to the specifications outlined on the CaFÉ website. (www.callforentry.org/image_prep.phtml#resources). *
+Other detailed images are optional, but all submitted images must be formatted to the specifications outlined on the CaFÉ website. (https://www.callforentry.org/artist-help-cafe/uploading-media/). *

 • Information on size of the edition (i.e., whether this is a one-of-a-kind piece or one of a limited edition)

-• Image list numbered to correspond to the portfolio images submitted.
+• Image list titled to correspond to the portfolio images submitted.
 Please include full photography credits as well as title, dimensions, and description of each work.